gc3-uzh-ch/gridka-school/tutorial/keystone.rst

 * *User* is a user of OpenStack.
 * *Service catalog* provides a catalog of available OpenStack services with their APIs.
-* *Token* is arbitrary bit of text used to access resources.
+* *Token* is an arbitrary bit of text used to access resources.
 Each token has a scope which describes which resource are accessible with it.
 * *Tenant* A container which is used to group or isolate resources and/or identify objects.
   Depending on the case a tenant may map to customer, account, organization or project.